-You want to use the exact temperature that is suggested by the banana bread recipe that you’re following.
+You want to use the exact temperature that is suggested by the recipe that you’re following.
 If you’re making plain banana bread in a normal-sized bread pan, it’s likely that you need to bake the bread at 350 degrees Fahrenheit.

 Avoid this at all costs and be careful to set the heat appropriately.
 Always double-check the recipe to ensure that you’re doing things right.